cr105ph1nx/entry-level-ctf-writeups/cryptography/mind-your-ps-n-qs/README.md

 e: 65537
 ```

-- `c`, `n` and `e` are common ffsdfds in RSA.
-So this must be a RSA challenge.
 I invite you to read more about RSA cryptosystem from the articles I linked below.

 - By convention, C is the ciphertext we want to decode.
 N is the result of multiplying two prime numbers p and q (`n = p * q`).
 E is the multiplicative inverse of a private exponent and Phi such as Phi equals `(p-1)*(q-1)`.